levelupnewsletter/levelup-blog/src/content/post/blog/what-i-learned-working-for-a-dev-agency.md

 So far, he is doing a solid job: He, along with countless agency people that he talked with, has built a community of agency owners.

 The community will act as a space where everyone can share and exchange their experiences and knowledge.
-The community's mission is to help devs who wanted to run their dev agencies get their feet set.
+One of the community's goals is to help devs who wanted to run their dev agencies get their feet set.

 So, if you want to start your own dev agency, or a seasoned one wanting to discover likeminded people, the community has your back.